alexhaydock/blog.infected.systems/content/posts/2024-10-22-reinstalling-my-laptop-with-ubuntu-autoinstall/index.md

 The new functionality of being able to type the YAML URL directly into the installer is one I'm definitely appreciating.

 ### New hotness
-Rather than spend a while repeating what the documentation at you in small chunks, this is the (entire) working file that I used to install this T480.
+Rather than spend a while repeating what the documentation at you in small chunks, this is the (entire) working file that I used to install this ThinkPad T480.
 It installs using encrypted root-on-ZFS, with a bunch of packages and Snaps and some minor other configuration configuration.

 Hopefully it serves as a useful starting point to configure further.